Last Updated on April 24, 2026 by George Pavlopoulos

 The best hotels in Stavros, Donoussa

-There are several other places for your accommodation in Stavros.
+There are several other accommodation options in Stavros.
 The best options for your stay are the following:

-• Ammos Studios.
-Located at Stavros, Ammos are stylish small apartments in the middle of everything.
+- Ammos Studios.
+Located in Stavros, Ammos, these stylish small apartments are in the middle of everything.
 Check the availability at Ammos Studios here.

-• Firoa Studios.
-This is one more fine option for accommodation in Donoussa.
+- Firoa Studios.
+This is another fine accommodation option in Donoussa.
 It is also located at Stavros.
 See Firoa Studios here.

 Other accommodation options